Laboratory Testing Recommendations for Zika Virus

 A negative PCR test for Zika virus genetic material may mean that there was no infection or that the individual was infected but at the time a patient's sample was collected the virus was no longer present in a bodily fluid such as blood or urine.
 Serology would be the next step in this case.

-A positive test for Zika virus by serology is harder to interpret or may require more extensive testing due to the risk of cross-reaction with other viruses related to Zika virus.
+A positive PCR test for Zika virus by serology is harder to interpret or may require more extensive testing due to the risk of cross-reaction with other viruses related to Zika virus.
 Your health care provider should help interpret the meaning of this result.

 When can I expect a test result?